Siripirun/ecommerce-data-analysis/README.md

 The analysis demonstrates how data-driven insights can be used to support business decision-making and improve overall performance.

+This project highlights the application of data analysis techniques to real-world business problems and demonstrates readiness for further study in Data Science and AI.
 ---

 ## Tools Used